endorpersand/buddy-baeren/_projects/5_pirate.md

   (smirking) Aye, the winds of change be blowin'.
 But what makes ye think I'd betray me friend's trust?
 What's in it for old Pirate Bear?
 {% endcapture %}
 {% capture you-4 %}
   Maybe nothing.
-But if this revolution escalates, it could put everyone in danger, including you.
-Lord Ku'damm might be going too far.
+But if this revolution escalates, it could put everyone in danger, including you. <b>Lord Ku'damm</b> might be going too far.
 Do you really want to be part of something that could lead to chaos?
 {% endcapture %}
 {% capture pirate-4 %}
   Chaos, ye say?
 Arr, chaos be the heart of revolution, and revolutions bring true change.
 Ye think I fear a bit of turmoil?